Symphonic Encounters

 The VSO’s open rehearsal program, Symphonic Encounters, takes students, teachers, and community groups behind the scenes to discover what it takes for the musicians, conductors, and production team of the Vancouver Symphony to prepare for a world class concert.

-In addition to the rehearsal, opportunities to Meet a Musician or take an Orpheum Tour may be offered depending on safety guidelines.
+In addition to the rehearsal, opportunities to Meet a Musician or take an Orpheum Tour may be offered depending on capacity.
 Ticket holders will be notified of these opportunities in advance of the rehearsal date.

 Meet a Musician: During the break, VSO musician will be available to answer any questions students may have about a career in music or the rehearsal process.